SeraFM/Courses-Management-Web-App/README.md

 # Courses Management Web App

-### Using Spring Boot
+## Spring Boot Application using Thymeleaf API
+### Database
+- PostgreSQL

+### Objective
-The objective of this project is to develop a Web application that allows an instructor to manage the grading of the courses that he teaches.
+To develop a Web application that allows an instructor to manage the grading of the courses that he teaches.

+### Features
+- Login as Instructor
+- Logout
+- Display courses
+- Add course
+- Update course
+- Delete course
+- Display students of a course
+- Add student
+- Update student
+- Delete student